AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ## Usage

-It should work if you open a files *.as, or *.mxml.
+It should work if you open a files `*.as`, or `*.mxml`.

-If you open a folder that contains a Flash Builder project (and has `.actionScriptProperties`, `.flexProperies`, and `.project`), it will ask if you want to import the Flash Builder project and change your project's settings.
+If you open a folder that contains a Flash Builder project (and has `.actionScriptProperties`, `.flexProperies`, and `.project`), it will ask if you want to import the Flash Builder project and change your Nova project's settings.
 If you want, you can also change this setting in the **Extensions → Settings → Additional Options...**.
+Also, you can use the menu option **Extensions → ActionScript 3 → Import FlashBuilder settings...** to change your project's settings to those used by a Flash Builder project at your request.

-Since AS3MXML requires requires an `asconfig.json` for most of the code intelligence and completions, the extension will ask if you want to have it generate one and automatically update it.
+Since the LSP AS3MXML requires requires an `asconfig.json` for most of the code intelligence and completions, the extension will ask if you want to have it generate one and automatically update it.
 If you select update, it should only change options that are needed in this extension.
-Building options are not changed and are handled internally by the extension.
+Building options are not changed in the `asconfig.json` and not used by this extension.

+*NOTE:* If building a Flash project, and using the Ruffle template, you will need to use Nova's External Preview since Ruffle does not allow the use of "file:" protocol for loading SWFs.

 ## Configuration